Study finds college grads earn significantly higher income

 While salary data have long proven the value of a bachelor’s degree the study identified a surprising degree of variation in the college premium across the country, as well as between and within states.
 Overall, the value of a college degree is greater in big cities and urbanized areas, and smallest in rural America, which means high school students ought to consider not only what they want to be when they grow up but where they want to live.

 For example, the college boost is not as large in the second largest metropolitan statistical areas in Georgia — Augusta-Richmond County — as in metro Atlanta.
 In the Augusta area, workers with bachelor’s degrees earn 37.8% more than those with associate’s degrees ($73,407 vs. $53,274) and 50.3 % more than those with high school diplomas.

 In every state, bachelor’s degree holders strongly out-earn workers with associate’s degrees, with a more than 25% earnings advantage in all but three states: North Dakota, Alaska, and Vermont.

 An NBER found that increasing educational attainments for adults without a college degree increases their average earnings.
 This should not be surprising.
-As already mentioned, college education makes individuals more employable by instilling in them skills that high paying jobs require.
-Therefore any policy that aims to improve people`s income through employment should include efforts that make it easier for them to learn skills that are required in high paying professions.
+As already mentioned, a college education makes individuals more employable by instilling in them skills that high-paying jobs require.
+Therefore any policy that aims to improve people’s income through employment should include efforts that make it easier for them to learn skills that are required in high-paying professions.